Solatorobo: Red the Hunter

 They are hired laborers that work for their clients undertake a variety of tasks.
 Being a bodyguard, doing errands for a customer, hunting creatures, and delivering items are just a few of them.
 Red Savarin is one of these hunters and the main protagonist of the story.
 Red is joined on his adventure with his adopted sister Chocolat.
 She is a mechanic and pilots the Asmodeus which they live in.
 Chocolat uses the COM System to talk to Red over the airwaves during their missions.
 He is 17 years old and is hired to retrieve an important file that has been stolen.
 His mission is to retrieve a file from the massive airship called the Hindenburg.
 During the infiltration of the ship, he runs into a Felineko cat called Elh.
 Red takes the boy aboard his ship, the Asmodeus.
 This leads to a journey traveling through the skies of the Shepherd Republic to uncover the mystery of a medallion and stop the evil Bruno from controlling Lars, an ancient mech.

-The art direction is amazing and reminiscent of the anime-styled RPG’s in the late 90’s.
+The art direction is amazing and reminiscent of the anime-styled RPG’s of the 90’s.
 The furry cast of characters roam around in beautiful, digitally-drawn, pre-rendered backgrounds, something that hasn’t been seen for years, which I think should be integrated again for future RPG’s.
 You’ll visit many mythical locations and gorgeous architecture along your way.

 Battle gameplay is done by Red and his mech, the Dahak.
 This mechanical robot can be used to throw boxes, slam enemies, and catch/throw various projectiles.
 Most of this is done by the ‘A’ button.
 It is simple and may seem repetitive.
 It is limited in its moves that you can do, but I feel the game was created as more of an Adventure/RPG game instead of an Action/Adventure game.
 I felt that the overall charm and atmosphere of the game negated this fact.